 How Long Do You Have to Wait for Disability Insurance Benefits?

-The amount of time it takes for disability insurance benefits to be paid out depends on your policy type and specific circumstances.
+The time it takes for disability insurance benefits to be paid out depends on your policy type and specific circumstances.
 Generally speaking, the waiting period for most policies is between 30 and 90 days after becoming disabled and unable to work.

 However, specific policies may offer a shorter waiting or no waiting period.
 For instance, some employer-sponsored plans allow you to start receiving benefits immediately after becoming disabled due to injury or illness.